 It’s common practice to use machine translation in some parts of your translation project.
 Speed, increased accuracy and giving you something to work from are just many of the benefits associated to using it in your translation workflow.

 But one area to look out for is ensuring you’re targeting the right language.
-As mentioned above, Spanish is spoken differently in Europe vs Latin America (e.g. Mexico), the same goes for Portuguese and Brazilian Portuguese.
+As mentioned above, Spanish is spoken differently in Europe vs Latin America (e.g. Argentina).
+The same goes for Portuguese and Brazilian Portuguese.

-Using a website translation software that allows you to select these types of custom languages will mean you’ll be able to reduce some of the more manual aspects of your localization project.
+Using a website translation software that allows you to select these types of custom languages will mean you can reduce some of the more manual aspects of your localization project.

 5. Calculating currency and processing payments